smitti24/Emaily/README.md

 	REDUCER updates STORE ->
 	STORE sends back STATE to COMPONENT

-- PROVIDER (Bonding layer between React and Redux) => Component taht makes the store accessible to every component in the app.
+- PROVIDER (Bonding layer between React and Redux) => Component that makes the store accessible to every component in the app.
 -- Reads changes from the redux store, everytime the store changes, the provider will propogate that change to all its childrens components and will update them all with the new state.

 7. React Router